universal-meaning-map/ipld-mindmap-old-readme/README.md

 Which means that we need to be able to break in down into smaller subsets/pieces.
 The atomic piece of a mindmap is a node.

-This implies that each node needs to contain and describe the relationships with all the other nodes it is interested, because if broken apart, it will loose information it cares about.
+**This implies that each node needs to contain and describe the relationships with all the other nodes it is interested, because if broken apart, it will loose information it cares about.**

+In other words, relationships come out of the current node, never in (at least from the nodes perspective).
+If that was the case we will have a duplicated source of truth (the relationship from the incoming node and the relationship from the current node).
+This does not mean that the relatshionship can't represent a direction.

 It makes a node behave selfishly, which is the logical behaviour in a distributed system.

 Since we're in a global domain we will need to represent a subset of the global mindmap.

-A subset representation of the mindmap will then be just a lists of nodes.
+A subset representation of the mindmap will then be just a lists of nodes

+_In the following examples nodes will be shown as part of an array, but it likley makes more sense to be handled independently (The array should not be part of the IPLD object?)_

 ```
 [